openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

 * `pump-loop.log` to see just your pump loop...similar to using the `l` command when logged into your rig.

 * `network` will show just your oref0-online results and whether/which wifi network your rig is connected to.
 If you see results of `192.168.1.XX`, then your rig is likely connected to a wifi network.
 If you see results of `172.20.10.XX` then your rig is likely connected to your phone's personal hotspot.
-If you see `error, cycling network` results, you should check out troublehsooting steps.
+If you see `error, cycling network` results, you should check out troubleshooting steps.

 * `pump-loop.log adjust` will show your basal and ISF adjustments being made by autosens, if enabled.